Report Brief

 • Treat the SQL + data modeling stage like a rubric test: what are they scoring, and what evidence proves it?

-• Practice an incident narrative for performance regression: what you saw, what you rolled back, and what prevented the repeat.
+• Practice an incident narrative for backfill workflow: what you saw, what you rolled back, and what prevented the repeat.

 Compensation & Leveling (US)